 First, if they are a Registered Investment Advisory firm, they act as your fiduciary.
 That means they are legally obligated to put your interests first.
 If they don’t, you have legal recourse.

 Second, if you choose a fee-only independent advisor, they do not receive commissions.
 So with sales out of the equation, you simply receive advice that is in your best interest.
 You pay them the same way you would pay your accountant or attorney.

 Second, if you choose a fee-only independent financial advisor, they do not receive commissions.
 So with sales out of the equation, you simply receive advice that is in your best interest.
 You pay them the same way you would pay your accountant or attorney.
 Third, those big brand-name firms have marketing budgets that are so large that they don’t necessarily need to keep clients happy.
 If someone leaves, there is probably another prospect on their way in.
-Compare this to independent advisors which are usually local businesses.
+Compare this to independent financial advisors which are usually local businesses.
 They need good word-of-mouth-advertising to attract clients, so their goal is to keep clients satisfied and informed.

 You may wonder, though, don’t the big firms have far more expertise?

 Again, you may be surprised.
 Of course they have some great advisors, but a significant part of their culture is sales.
 Often sales training is emphasized and advisors may be encouraged to sell more.
 There is more focus on sales, and less focus on helping you achieve your financial goals.

 So, of course, do your due diligence.
 Look for a firm with professionals that have solid credentials.
 Work with firms that have enough experience that they have helped clients successfully navigate different types of markets.